aspnet/Blazor.Docs/docs/dependency-injection.md

 ## Service lifetime

 Note that Blazor doesn't automatically dispose injected services that implement `IDisposable`.
-Blazor components can implement `IDisposable`.
+Components can implement `IDisposable`.
 Services are disposed when the user navigates away from the component.

-The following code sample demonstrates how to implement `IDisposable` in a Blazor component:
+The following code sample demonstrates how to implement `IDisposable` in a component:

 ```csharp
 ...